ziweiji/ziweiji.github.io/_pages/about.md

 Highlights
 ======
 ### *2024*
+I have received 2300+ Google Scholar citations!
 + Ji, Ziwei, et al. "Survey of hallucination in natural language generation."
-ACM Computing Surveys 55.1(2023): 1-38.
-Got 1100+ citations!
+ACM Computing Surveys 55.1(2023): 1-38. have received 1100+ citations!
 ### *2023*
 + "A multitask, multilingual, multimodal evaluation of chatgpt on reasoning, hallucination, and interactivity."
-Won Area Chair Award (Language Modeling and Analysis) at IJCNLP-AACL!
+Won Area Chair Award (Language Modeling and Analysis) at AACL!
 ### *2019*
 + Graduate from HUST with hornors
 ### *2018*